Minestom/Arena/.github/README.md

 ```shell
 java -jar arena-1.0-SNAPSHOT-all.jar
 ```
-Of course you can also use an IDE which makes this process easier.
+Of course, you can also use an IDE which makes this process easier.

 ## Pre-built
 Download the latest release from [here](https://github.com/Minestom/Arena/releases/tag/latest)